espruino/Espruino/README_JIT.md

 Performance:

 * When calling a JIT function, we use existing FunctionCall code to set up args and an execution scope (so args can be passed in)
+* Some special cases (calling native functions without args) currently call directly, which is fast
+* Built-in global functions are called directly which is a ton faster
 * Variables are referenced at the start just once and stored on the stack
-  * We could also maybe extend it to allow caching of constant field accesses, for instance 'console.log'
-* Built-in global functions are called directly which is a ton faster, but methods like 'console.log' are not currently
-* Peephole optimisation could still be added (eg. removing `push r0, pop r0`) but this is the least of our worries
+* Peephole optimisation for common issues (eg. removing `push r0, pop r0`) are now added
-* Stuff is in place to allow ints to be stored on the stack and converted when needed.
-This could allow us to keep some vars as ints, but control flow makes this hard
 * When a function is called we load up the address as a 32 bit literal each time.
 We could maybe have a constant pool or local stub functions?

-Possible improvements:

-* We always output a `return undefined` even if the function has already returned
+* Ints/bools/etc are now stored on the stack and converted when needed.
+This could allow us to keep some vars as ints, but control flow makes this hard

 ## Testing